Shop

 Buy

 A WOW plant.
-Bodacious two-toned spikes of purple & lavender bracts, June to August.
-Even its leaves are attractive, glossy, deeply incised.
-Both flowers and leaves have thorny tips.
+Bodacious two-toned spikes of purple & white bracts, June to September.
+Glossy, deeply incised leaves.
+Both flowers and leaves terminate in thorny tips.
+One of internationally known garden designer Piet Oudolf’s 100 “MUST HAVE” plants, Gardens Illustrated 94 (2013)

 Size: 3-4' x 2-3'